rene369a/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Create Domain Controller Virtual Machine, using Windows Server 2022
-- Ensure Connectivity between Client and Domain Controller
+- Ensure Connectivity Between Client and Domain Controller
 - Install Active Directory (AD)
 - Create an Admin and Normal User Account in AD
 - Join Client to Your Domain